Start9Labs/documentation/site/source/device-guides/mac/backup-mac.rst

         :width: 50%
         :alt: ventura-folder-added

 #.
 Select the user.
-This is the user on your Mac with whom your StartOS server will access the share.
+This is the user on your Mac with whom your StartOS server will create and store backups.
 In this example, we created a new user called start9 via **Users & Groups > Add User…** within System Settings, but you can select any user you wish.
 Then, click **Done**.

     .. figure:: /_static/images/backups/backup-macos-7.png
         :width: 50%